Padikuor/TDF_BerkeleyMDes/README.md

 Arduino code with Servo and ultrasononic sensor

-NB: This is just to show evidence taht I did the assignment.
+NB: This is just to show evidence that I did the assignment.
 I will reorganize for submission on Friday!